 Tips to successfully manage multiple critical paths

 Driving these complex efforts to a successful completion requires a cohesive methodology that delivers the necessary insight, while also providing the tools to act quickly and effectively.

 Robust project controls are a vital component when managing multiple critical paths.
 The right project management methodology will enable the team to identify problem areas early.
-With insight into the project’s progress and a knowledge of potential challenges lurking on the horizon, the PMO will be able to maintain sufficient awareness of not only the primary critical path but also all everything that follows behind it.
+With insight into the project’s progress and a knowledge of potential challenges lurking on the horizon, the Project Team will be able to maintain sufficient awareness of not only the primary critical path but also all everything that follows behind it.

 Communication is another key to sustaining the right level of connection across all of the important paths that are part of the project.
-Information sharing should be a focus as the PMO works to balance the needs of the critical path alongside those of the secondary and tertiary paths.
+Information sharing should be a focus as the Project Team works to balance the needs of the critical path alongside those of the secondary and tertiary paths.
 Data must flow from the project team up to the executives to ensure everyone is aware of progress and issues.
 It will also need to be channeled from the leadership group down to the center of excellence.
 This may be in the form of strategic direction that influences project decisions or activity scheduling, or input to help resolve problems so the project can move forward.